JJO322/Cyclistic-PowerBI-Project/README.md

 This project aims to analyze the Cyclistic bike-share dataset to gain insights into user behavior and membership types.
 The analysis is performed in Python, and visualizations are generated to highlight key findings.
 Below is a summary of the steps taken and visual results.

+First we got the yearly data in monthly archives from this site: https://divvy-tripdata.s3.amazonaws.com/index.html we downloaded the last 12 months and then used python to concatenate them into one.

 ## Table of Contents

 - [Project Overview](#project-overview)